xMartin/php-introduction/00_intro.md

 and some weird configuration options that were outright dangerous have been deprecated and removed.

 [Composer][1], a new package manager for PHP, has fixed the tedious installation of third party libraries.
-The popular application frameworks from the Ruby world now have a PHP equivalents (Rails -> [Symfony][2], Sinatra -> [Silex][3]).
+The popular application frameworks from the Ruby world now have PHP equivalents (Rails -> [Symfony][2], Sinatra -> [Silex][3]).

 Some things still remain weird, though, like PHP's "type juggling"